Xinjiang internment camps: Strategic motivations

 China's government has used the terrorist attacks of 9/11 as a justification for its actions against the Uyghurs.
-It claims that its actions in Xinjiang are necessary because Xinjiang is another front in the "global war on terrorism."
+It claims that its actions in Xinjiang are necessary because Xinjiang is another front in the "global war on terrorism".
 Specifically, they are trying to rid China of the Shanghai Cooperation Organization's three evils.
 The three evils are "transnational terrorism, separatism, and religious extremism," all three of which the CCP believes the Uyghurs possess.
 The true reason for the repression of the Uyghurs is quite convoluted but some argue that this is based on the CCP's desire to preserve China's identity and integrity, rather than its desire to condemn terrorism.

-Additionally, some analysts have suggested that the ruling Communist Party considers Xinjiang a key route in China's Belt and Road Initiative (BRI), however, it considers Xinjiang's local population a potential threat to the initiative's success, or it fears that opening Xinjiang up may also open it up to radicalizing influences from other states which are participating in the BRI.
+Additionally, some analysts have suggested that the CCP considers Xinjiang a key route in China's Belt and Road Initiative (BRI), however, it considers Xinjiang's local population a potential threat to the initiative's success, or it fears that opening Xinjiang up may also open it up to radicalizing influences from other states which are participating in the BRI.
 Sean Roberts of George Washington University said the CCP sees Uyghurs' attachment to their traditional lands as a risk to the BRI.
 Researcher Adrian Zenz has suggested that the initiative is an important reason for the Chinese government's control of Xinjiang.

 In November 2020, when the US dropped the Turkistan Islamic Party from its terrorist list because it was no longer "in existence", the decision was lauded by some intelligence officials because it removed the pretext for the Chinese government's decision to wage "terrorism eradication" campaigns against the Uyghurs.
 However, Yue Gang, a military commentator in Beijing stated, "in the wake of the US decision on the ETIM, China might seek to increase its counterterrorism activities."
 The group continues to be designated as a terrorist group by the United Nations Security Council as well as by the governments of other countries.